Faculty Information & Resources

 Eyler, J., Giles,D., Jr., Stenson, C., and Gray, C. (2001) At a glance: What we know about the effects of service-learning on college students, faculty, institutions and communities, 1993 – 2000 (3rd Ed.).
 Learn and Serve America National Service Learning Clearinghouse.

-• What does community-engaged learning look like at Manhattan College?
+• What does community-engaged learning look like at Manhattan University?

 As our fields of study are diverse, so are the community-engaged learning courses already offered on our campus.
 Some important components include the following: